Follow our guidelines on media export settings to get the best quality output for your content in Wistia.

-After you upload a video to Wistia, it enters the processing stage where we will encode a series of video assets or derivatives.
-The settings on your video are the blueprint for this process.
-These assets will be encoded at various sizes and quality levels to ensure a great viewing experience across a wide array of devices and networks.
-The original file you upload does not get delivered via the Wistia player, we will only serve the optimized video assets we create.
+After you upload a media to Wistia, it enters the processing stage where we will encode a series of media assets or derivatives.
+The settings on your media are the blueprint for this process.
+For video files, these assets will be encoded at various sizes and quality levels to ensure a great viewing experience across a wide array of devices and networks.
+For audio files, we’ll encode a single mp3 asset.
+The original file you upload does not get delivered via the Wistia player, we will only serve the optimized media assets we create.

-We use a width-based encoding algorithm to determine the quality of assets that a video will receive.
+For videos, we use a width-based encoding algorithm to determine the quality of assets that the video will receive.
 This means that the wider your original video is, the higher quality output it will have in Wistia.
 Each asset we create has a width threshold that must be met in order to receive that quality level, and each quality level has a maximum possible bit rate.

 Here is a full list of the assets we can create, and the maximum bit rate for each:

 |1920 x 1080p||5,625 kbps|

 |1280 x 720p||3,750 kbps|